rreece/rreece.github.io/outline-of-philosophy/physics.md

 >   assumed to exist in one formal superposition, but to be *perceived*
 >   separately as a consequence of their dynamical autonomy resulting from
 >   decoherence.
 While this latter suggestion has been called "extravagant" (as it
->   requires myriads of co-existing quasi-classical "worlds"), it is similar in prin-
+>   requires myriads of co-existing quasi-classical "worlds"), it is similar in
->   ciple to the conventional (though nontrivial) assumption, made tacitly in all
+>   principle to the conventional (though nontrivial) assumption, made tacitly in all
 >   classical descriptions of observation, that consciousness is *localized* in certain
 >   semi-stable and sufficiently complex *subsystems* (such as human brains or
 >   parts thereof) of a much larger external world.
 Occam's razor, often applied